COVID-19 pandemic in Asia: Taiwan

 The pandemic has had a smaller impact in Taiwan than in most other industrialized countries, with a total of eleven deaths out of a population of 23 million as of 11 April 2021, a rate of 0.042 deaths per 100,000 people.
 The number of active cases peaked on 6 April 2020 at 307 cases.
 Out of approximately 1,000 cases total, only 77 (along with one additional case of unknown origin) were infected within Taiwan due to strict border control and quarantine measures of incoming travelers and thorough contact tracing of all confirmed cases, allowing for minimal disruption of society, education, and industry.
 No lockdowns have been imposed in Taiwan.
 All the other cases have been imported from abroad.

 Tajikistan

 On 30 April 2020, the first 15 cases of COVID-19 were reported in Tajikistan.

 Thailand

 On 13 January, Thailand had its first case, also the first outside China.

 On 1 March, the first confirmed death in Thailand was reported.

 As of 19 July, there were a total of 3,246 confirmed cases with 58 deaths and 3,096 recoveries.

+Timor-Leste

+On 20 March, Timor-Leste confirmed its first COVID-19 case.